CodeCompasss/cse-student-starter-guide/docs/domain/devops.md

 * **Work flexibility:** Cloud-native tools allow for remote and hybrid work opportunities.
 * **Longevity:** DevOps is a career you can grow in for decades, adapting to new trends like DevSecOps, GitOps, and serverless architectures.

----

-## Final Thoughts

-DevOps isn’t just a job; it’s a mindset and culture that transforms how software is built and operated.
-By mastering the skills and tools of DevOps, you position yourself at the center of modern tech innovation — enabling fast, reliable software delivery that powers today’s digital world.

-If you’re excited by problem-solving, automation, and improving systems end-to-end, DevOps could be your lifelong career path.

----

-If you want, I can help you draft learning roadmaps, project ideas, or a curated list of tutorials and resources for DevOps next!